The complete V60 brew guide

-Ideal for home brewing beginners and roastery experts, the V60 coffee dripper is renowned for making top-quality pour over coffee.
+Ideal for home brewing beginners and roastery experts, the Hario V60 is renowned for making top-quality pour over coffee.

-Our complete guide will walk you through V60 brewing and help you achieve the perfect pour:
+Our complete guide will walk you through V60 brewing to help you achieve the perfect pour:

 What is V60 coffee?